JohT/code-graph-analysis-pipeline/README.md

   👉 Create a new CSV report script in a domain directory under [domains](./domains/) or in [scripts/reports](./scripts/reports/).
 Take for example [overviewCsv.sh](./domains/overview/overviewCsv.sh) as a reference.
   👉 The script will automatically be included because of the directory and its name ending with "Csv.sh".

-- How can i add a Jupyter Notebook report to the pipeline?
-  👉 Put your new notebook into the `./jupyter` directory.
-  👉 The file will then automatically be picked up by [executeJupyterNotebookReport.sh](./scripts/executeJupyterNotebookReport.sh).

 - How can i analyze a different code basis automatically?
   👉 Create a new download script like the ones in the [scripts/downloader](./scripts/downloader/) directory.
 Take for example [downloadAxonFramework.sh](./scripts/downloader/downloadAxonFramework.sh) as a reference for Java projects and [downloadReactRouter.sh](./scripts/downloader/downloadReactRouter.sh) as a reference for Typescript projects.
   👉 After downloading, run [analyze.sh](./scripts/analysis/analyze.sh).
 You can find these steps also in the [pipeline](./.github/workflows/internal-java-code-analysis.yml) as a reference.